-Welcome to Day 15 of October's Month of Magic from Primary!
+Welcome to Day 15 of our Month of Magic from Primary!

 Fall foliage is the inspiration behind many a color palette, but do you ever wonder what it would be like if those beautifully-hued leaves could actually fall in your favorite Primary colors like grass, cobalt, or cherry?
 Today, inspired by our crafty friends at First Palette, we're sharing an easy tutorial for making rainbow leaf art, with just three materials — leaves, paper, and crayons.
 Here's how it's done: